DrWalrusMD/TerraformingWithAWS/README.md

 - **Terraform**
   - Version 0.12 or above
-  - Run `terraform init` in the same folder Git is initialized in
 - **Git**
   - Set up credentials
-  - Run `git init` in the same folder Terraform is initialized in
+  - Run `git init` in the working folder
 - **AWS IAM User with AdministratorAccess policy***
 - **Generate a public and private key pair called "keypair"***